What Is No-Exam Life Insurance?

-You will not be asked to visit the doctor’s office for a medical examination.
+A no exam insurance policy doesn’t require a medical examination: you will not be asked to visit the doctor’s office for a medical check.
 However, you are required to fill out an application questionnaire and will still be asked questions about your health and lifestyle.
 You absolutely must be thorough and as detailed as possible when answering these questions, to avoid the risk of your policy being voided and your coverage declined or decreased.

 Another critical point to remember is that you will still be subject to an underwriting review.
 Underwriters will review all your documentation and provided information carefully, to assess the risk of insuring you.
 Since the medical and health information is limited, insurance underwriters will pay extra attention to other data points to determine your eligibility, such as driving records, insurance history, occupation, hobbies…